 The fortress is constructed from mud-brick and clay, with thick walls and towering turrets that once served as defensive fortifications against invaders.

-Its imposing architecture reflects the traditional Arabian style of fortress construction, with intricately carved wooden doors, ornate balconies, and decorative motifs adorning the exterior.
+Moreover, its imposing architecture reflects the traditional Arabian style of fortress construction, featuring intricately carved wooden doors, ornate balconies, and decorative motifs adorning the exterior.

 King Abdulaziz Al Saud recaptured Riyadh in 1902, marking the beginning of the unification of the Arabian Peninsula under the Al Saud family, with Al-Masmak Fortress playing a pivotal role.